 The nurse may refer you to a Health Advocate for a more detailed conversation if you face a health risk or serious medical condition.

-Health Advocate Program
+Health Advocacy Program

 Health Advocates will assist you to coordinate a wide array of health care-related support and educational services.
 As situations require, your Health Advocate will assist you with admission, counseling, inpatient advocacy, discharge planning and home counseling.
 The nurse will also act as your proactive partner, working directly with you to help you navigate the health care delivery system by assisting with the coordination and management of your health care needs and collaborating with others involved in your treatment.

-Cancer Care Program
+Cancer Management Program

 Expert Medical Opinion Services

 If you or a family member receive a diagnosis or treatment plan requiring complex medical care, you have access to expert medical opinion services through 2ndMD.
 Specialists who are recognized experts in their field will review medical records related to the diagnosis and provide an opinion on the recommended treatment, including a detailed report you can share with your physician or Health Advocate nurse.
 Expert opinion consults are available at no additional cost to you and can be accessed through a mobile application, web portal, or phone.
-Call 866-410-8649 or www.2ndMD.com/Aetna to initiate services.
+Call 866-410-8649 or http://www.2nd.md/aetna to initiate services.

-Centers of Excellence and Institutes of Excellence
+Centers of Excellence, Institutes of Quality and Institutes of Excellence

 Whenever clinically appropriate, you will be referred to a local COE/IOE.
-If access to a clinically appropriate COE/IOE requires the patient to travel 100 or more miles, the Medical Plan will reimburse reasonable transportation costs for you and a caregiver.
+If access to a clinically appropriate COE/IOQ/IOE requires the patient to travel 100 or more miles, the Medical Plan will reimburse reasonable transportation costs for you and a caregiver.
 The Plan will also provide a per diem for you and a caregiver to cover lodging and other expenses.
 If you become hospitalized, only your caregiver will receive the per diem, because food and lodging are already provided as part of the hospital charge.
 The per diem amounts are established by the Administrator-Benefits.